The 20 Best Major Depression Doctors Near Me in South Carolina, US

 Offers Telehealth

-Mario Galvarino is a Psychiatrist in Greenville, South Carolina.
+Mario Galvarino is a Psychiatrist practicing medicine in Greenville, South Carolina.
 Dr. Galvarino is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Bipolar Disorder (BPD), Seasonal Affective Disorder (SAD), Major Depression, and Generalized Anxiety Disorder (GAD).
-Dr. Galvarino is currently accepting new patients.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Bipolar Disorder (BPD), Seasonal Affective Disorder (SAD), Major Depression, and Generalized Anxiety Disorder (GAD).

 Distinguished in Major Depression